Optimization-Guided Diffusion for Interactive Scene Generation: Experiments

 \subsection{Comparison to State of the Art}

 In this section, we assess the method’s realism and physical plausibility, generalizability to unseen environments, and goal-conditioned controllability.

-\paragraph{Free exploration evaluation} The model directly predicts a possible future conditioned on the history states in this setting.
-As shown in Table~\ref{tab:comparison}, our approach, denoted as Nexus-$\Omega$, delivers consistent gains in both realism and physical plausibility over prior diffusion-based generators.
+\paragraph{Free exploration evaluation} The model generates multiple plausible futures conditioned on the history states in this setting.
+As shown in Table~\ref{tab:comparison}, our approach, denoted as Nexus-$\mathrm{\Omega}$, delivers consistent gains in both realism and physical plausibility over prior diffusion-based generators.
 On nuPlan, it substantially reduces failure cases, cutting scene-level collisions by \textbf{25.76} points and off-road events by \textbf{29.74} points, while improving kinematic feasibility by \textbf{3.3} points.
 These gains result in a \textbf{72.27\%} valid rate, nearly doubling Nexus' overall performance.
-When evaluated zero-shot on the unseen Waymo~\cite{WaymoMotion} dataset, Nexus-$\Omega$ maintains its advantage, achieving a valid rate of \textbf{81.95\%}, \textbf{+20.24} points higher than Nexus, demonstrating strong generalizability.
+When evaluated zero-shot on the unseen Waymo~\cite{WaymoMotion} dataset, Nexus-$\mathrm{\Omega}$ maintains its advantage, achieving a valid rate of \textbf{81.95\%}, \textbf{+20.24} points higher than Nexus, demonstrating strong generalizability.
+To further evaluate distributional realism, we conduct zero-shot unconditional generation on the Waymo Open Sim Agents \textit{val} set.
+Nexus achieves a composite score of 0.6095; incorporating OMEGA improves the Realism Meta score by \textbf{+14.85\%}, yielding a final composite score of 0.7001.
+These results indicate that OMEGA improves realism and physical plausibility while generalizing to unseen traffic conditions.

 \paragraph{Goal-conditioned controllability} In this setting, we specify an explicit goal point for a target agent at its final timestep and adjust the inpainting mask $\tilde{m}$ accordingly.
 The model is expected to generate a feasible scene completion that retains overall realism under the specified inpainting condition.
-Unlike prior approaches that often enforce goal reaching through abrupt trajectory deformation, leading to large lane deviation, off-road or dynamically infeasible motions, Nexus-$\Omega$ integrates the goal constraint naturally during the denoising process, allowing smooth adherence to the target without compromising feasibility.
+Unlike prior approaches that often enforce goal reaching through abrupt trajectory deformation, leading to large lane deviation, off-road or dynamically infeasible motions, Nexus-$\mathrm{\Omega}$ integrates the goal constraint naturally during the denoising process, allowing smooth adherence to the target without compromising feasibility.
 As shown in Table~\ref{tab:controllability}, OMEGA reduces the scene-level collision rate (\textbf{-39.00}) and the off-road rate (\textbf{-44.00}), and boosts kinematic feasibility (\textbf{+36.00}) over Nexus.
 This improvement results in an increase of \textbf{+69.00} points, nearly an order-of-magnitude gain over the baselines.
 Overall, OMEGA enables precise goal controllability while maintaining natural multi-agent coordination and physical plausibility.